Paper-Chart-Extraction-Project/ChartExtractor/docs/source/image_tiling.rst

 Benefits of Tiling for Small Objects
 ************************************

-Image tiling comes with two main benefits:
+Image tiling is very effective for increasing accuracy in datasets with many small objects [#]_.
+It comes with two main benefits:

 1. **Increased Relative Size:** Small objects in a large image occupy a small portion of the total pixels.
 By dividing the image, the object becomes relatively larger within each tile, making it easier for the model to detect.
 2. **Reduced Computational Cost:** Running the model on smaller tiles requires less processing power and memory compared to analyzing the entire high-resolution image at once.